Famed Furniture Families Celebrated In River Oaks — Making Empty Houses Homes

 PC Moment: The evening was a celebration of the nonprofit that has been providing essential furniture for families in need since its inaugural support 32 years ago from Jodie Hoffer of Hoffer Furniture.
 Since his death in 2020, family support of the Houston Furniture Bank has continued.

 Chaired by Francie Willis and Bernie Falco, the fundraiser honored the Hoffer family along with two other impactful supporters of the bank.
 The Finger family of Finger Furniture and the Wolff family of Star Furniture.
-Accepting honors on behalf of their respective families and receiving standing ovations were Steve Hoffer, Steve Finger and Cyvia Wolff.
+Accepting honors on behalf of their respective families and receiving standing ovations were Scott Hoffer, Steve Finger and Cyvia Wolff.
 Of special note was the fact that Hoffer Furniture is today run by fourth generation family member Samantha Hoffer.

 Furniture Bank executive director Oli Mohammed, who founded the nonprofit Houston Furniture Bank in 1992, narrated a video that recounted formation of the organization with the motto “Making Empty Houses Homes.”